-When children are newly diagnosed with any life threatening or terminal illness, the shock to both parents and patients is immense.
+When children are newly diagnosed with any life-threatening illness, the shock to both parents and patients is immense.
 The hospital environment, full of new sights, sounds and smells can be disturbing.
 They are very quickly thrown into an environment alien to them and have to take in a whole new world of procedures, language and interactions with doctors, nurses and other health professionals.
 This all has to be done while accepting the diagnosis itself.
 It is a very frightening and challenging time for all concerned.

-The pack consists of Olly The Brave, a toy lion,and a book, ‘Olly The Brave And The Wigglys’.
-They are given to children needing a central or Hickman line, enabling medication or nutritional support to be administered and bloods to be taken without the repeated use of needles.
+Olly The Brave was developed with this in mind, to help with the child’s emotional well-being.
+Olly the Brave is given to children needing a central or Hickman line, enabling medication to be administered and bloods to be taken without the repeated use of needles.
 Olly has his own line and also has a detachable mane that helps to explain and normalise the hair-loss that comes with many types of chemotherapy.
-The book, beautifully written and illustrated by Diane Maybey, tells the story of Olly, his family and friends.
-It explains, in a very child friendly way, the initial diagnosis and preparation for his operation to install his lines.
+Several different manes are available reflecting the changes in hair colour and type that can occur when hair regrows after treatment.